Cathedral Lakes, located near Tuolumne Meadows in Yosemite National Park, is a must-visit destination for hikers and backpackers. π

 Conclusion

+At Lower Cathedral Lake you’ll find expansive meadows and shimmering waters providing a tranquil setting.
 Don’t forget Upper Cathedral Lake where you will find a more dramatic perspective of Cathedral Peak.

-With its manageable distance, varied terrain, and jaw-dropping vistas, Cathedral Lakes is a must-do hike for anyone seeking to immerse themselves in Yosemite’s high country.
+With its manageable distance, varied terrain, and jaw-dropping vistas, Cathedral Lakes is a must-do hike for anyone seeking to immerse themselves in Yosemiteβs high country.

-If this guide inspires you to hike Cathedral Lakes, I’d love to hear about your adventure.
+If this guide inspires you to hike Cathedral Lakes, Iβd love to hear about your adventure.
 Leave a comment and share your experience!

 Enjoyed this post?
 Pin for later!